Take lithium-ion battery risks seriously. Follow the guidelines and stay safe.

 Improper disposal of a lithium-ion battery could harm a waste collector.
 Dispose of your e-bike batteries at a City drop-off depot.

-Lithium Ion Battery Safety for Consumers Safety information provided above has been sourced from The National Fire Protection Association (NFPA).
+Lithium Ion Battery Safety for Consumers PDF Safety information provided above has been sourced from The National Fire Protection Association (NFPA).